studentkra/HMC253/README.md

 Connections:

 D7 -> A

 D6 -> B

 D5 -> C

-Use VCC - 5.6K - A(B,C) - 10K - GND resistors to prevent 5V to GPIO ESP8266.
+Use VCC - 5.6K - A(B,C) - 10K - GND resistors devider to prevent 5V to GPIO ESP8266.

 Use "python ant.py 4" to set RF4
 Use "python ant.py get" to get current RF.